-How to be Right catalogues the rise of fear, fake news and prejudice – and offers a way of staying calm in an increasingly angry world.
+How to be Right catalogues the rise of fear, fake news and prejudice, but offers reasons to stay calm in an increasingly angry world.

 Journalist James O’Brien has plenty of material to draw on in his compendium of everyday prejudice: much of the book revisits call-ins to his LBC radio show.